Jah524/prism/README.md

 - RNNLM with negative-sampling
 - Skip-Thought

-This library also includes some basic neural network model (e.g. feedforward, LSTM, encoder-decoder).
+This library also includes some basic neural network model (e.g. feedforward, RNN(LSTM, GRU), encoder-decoder(LSTM, GRU)).
 See demonstration section and [examples](/src/examples) for more detail.

 ## Usage